wiredrelations/wired-relations-api-docs/README.md

 ## Log In / Authentication

-To log in make a POST request on https://{tenantName}.wiredrelations.com/user-management/org/{tenantId}/token2 with user-name and password in the request body, like this:
+To log in make a POST request on https://{tenantName}.wiredrelations.com/user-management/org/{tenantId}/token2 with username and password in the request body, like this:

 `POST https://apidemo.wiredrelations.com/user-management/org/af6d0e70-18f5-41ce-b5bb-df709358d523/token2`